Appendix: Inviscid Fluxes and Gradient Limiting

 turbulenceInviscidFlux: SOU

-The default value for this variable is SOU
+The default value for this variable is SOU.
+One should attempt to use

-whenever possible, as the use of FOU
+SOU whenever possible, as the use of FOU results in excessively smeared

 shear layers, recirculation regions and separated flow features.
 Often

-it is sufficient just to use FOU
+it is sufficient just to use FOU to get past a bad initial condition,

-and then restart to SOU
+and then restart to SOU.

 Limiters